auryr/parcheGame/proposal.md

 # Aury Rodriguez 07/12/2017<h1>
-## Parche. <h2>
+## My game:parcheesi. <h2>
-##  What is parche ? <h4>
+##  What is parcheesi ? <h4>

-## Parche is a game that I used to play  when I was a child.
+## Parcheesi is a game that I used to play  when I was a child.
 It's an amazing family game, that everybody can have fun.
 Here are the rules.
 * You need 2-4 players.
 * Each player would have four pieces.
 * Each player would be assigned a starting position on the board.